octoblu/beekeeper-util/README.md

 ## Introduction

 The utility for the [beekeeper-service](https://github.com/octoblu/beekeeper-service) and other deployment related services.
+Beekeeper Util can be controlled through a number of flags and/or environment variables.

 ## Installing